freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 and it works well with and without encryption.

-It is especially advisable to enable write protection before attaching an *Export Device* to an everyday workstation that lacks the security protections of the Tails operating system.
+It is especially advisable to enable write protection before attaching an Export Device to an everyday workstation that lacks the security protections of the Tails operating system.

 Please review our :doc:`setup guide <provisioning_usb>`
-for additional background on setting up *Export Devices*.
+for additional background on setting up Export Devices.

-We also recommend buying an additional USB flash drive for making regular backups of your *SecureDrop Workstations*.
+We also recommend buying an additional USB flash drive for making regular backups of your SecureDrop Workstations.

 One thing to consider is that you are going to have *a lot* of USB flash drives to keep track of, so you should consider how you will label or identify them and